robertDurst/conjbrew/README.md

 # ConjBrew

 ConjBrew is a C++ library for conjugating Hebrew roots.
+I used the following for my unicode map: https://en.wikipedia.org/wiki/Unicode_and_HTML_for_the_Hebrew_alphabet

 ## Build and Run Instructions